nickpetty/squirrel/README.md

 Templates
 ---------

-Templates can include two variables.
+Templates can include the following variables.

 	{{block}} - Where the main entry (everything but the first two lines of the MD file) will go.